alus-it/AirNavigator/release/README.txt

 	Make HSI direction arrow and CDI more visible
 	Display UTC time from GPS even without GPS fix
 	Bug fixed in the track recorder

+Version 0.2.9
+	Added possibility to use route with only one way point (as final destination) Executable optimized for TomTom processor ARM 920T ...
+	TODO...

 CONTACTS